Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

-(Note here that the intrinsic relation \eqref{eq:HM/8} between $M$ and $H$ explicitly appears in this expression.)
-In Fig.~\ref{fig:MHS} (b) and (c), the allowed regions $w_k$ and $W_{k_0}$, where $k = k_0 = 2 \sqrt{2} - 2 $ (the Tsirelson bound for a quantum behavior), are plotted in light blue.
-One can clearly see a trade-off relation between $M$ and $H$ (indicated by light yellow and blue regions): the less the measurement dependence $M$ is, the more the hiddenness $H$ is, and vice versa.
-In addition, there are other constraints resulting from their mutual relationship between $ M$, $H$, and $S_{\rm opt}$.
-For instance, in $W_{k_0}$, there appears a lower bound for the measurement dependence $M$ reflecting the lower bound in \eqref{eq:mains}.
-This means that, for a separable HV model to have a large optimal CHSH value, a sufficiently large measurement dependence is needed.
+In Fig.~\ref{fig:MHS} (b), the allowed regions $W_{k}$ for the cases $k = 2$ (the maximal violation of the Bell-CHSH inequality), $0 < k < 2$ (a violation of the Bell-CHSH inequality including the quantum case, i.e., the Tsirelson bound), and $k \le 0$ (no violation of the Bell-CHSH inequality) are plotted in light blue.
+It implies that if the Bell-CHSH inequality is not violated ($k \le 0$), then there are no constraints between $H$ and $M$ but the intrinsic relations \eqref{eq:intrinsic}.
+On the other hand, if the Bell-CHSH inequality is violated ($k > 0 $), then there appears a trade-off relation between $M$ and $H$ given by \eqref{eq:main*}: the less the measurement dependence $M$ is, the more the hidden information $H$ is, and vice versa.
+In this case, we can also see that there is a lower bound for the measurement dependence $M$ given by \eqref{eq:bound for M}, which means that sufficiently large measurement dependence is needed.